Peoples' Democratic Party (Turkey)

 Witnessing the 2016 Turkish coup attempt and pointing out previous repression of democratic forces by martial powers, the HDP strongly opposed the coup.
 The HDP was first ignored and left out of the post-coup national truce while the Turkish purges targeted alleged members of the Gülen movement.
 From September 2016, the Turkish judiciary started to submit HDP elected officials to anti-terrorism accusations.
 Several HDP parliamentarians have been imprisoned in November 2016 including the party co-chairs Selahattin Demirtaş, and Figen Yüksekdağ, widely disturbing the HDP's ability to communicate and be active on the political scene.
-In December 2020 HDP co-deputy head for local governments, Salim Kaplan said that "since 2016, 20,000 of our members have been taken into custody and more than 10,000 of our members and executives have been sent to jail." and 48 municipalities have been seized by the government.
-The ruling AKP accuses the HDP of having direct links with the PKK and was in March 2021, defending itself against prohibition, until the case was dropped.
+In December 2020 HDP co-deputy head for local governments, Salim Kaplan said that "since 2016, 20,000 of our members have been taken into custody and more than 10,000 of our members and executives have been sent to jail", and 48 municipalities have been seized by the government.
+The ruling AKP accuses the HDP of having direct links with the PKK, and the party had been defending itself against prohibition in March 2021, until the case was dropped.

 Overview

 The HDP first participated in the 2014 local elections, where it ran in most provinces in western Turkey while the DBP ran in the Kurdish south-east.
 The two parties combined gained 6.2% of the total votes but HDP failed to win any municipalities.
 The 21 MPs from the Peace and Democracy Party, the predecessor of the DBP, joined the HDP on 28 August 2014.
 For the June 2015 general election, the HDP took the decision to field candidates as a party despite the danger of potentially falling below the 10% threshold.
-Even though most of the politicians from HDP are secular left-wing Kurds, the candidate list included devout Muslims, socialists, Alevis, Armenians, Syriac Christians, Azerbaijanis, Circassians, Lazi, Romanis and LGBT activists.
+Even though most of the politicians from HDP are secular left-wing Kurds, the candidate list included devout Muslims, socialists, Alevis, Armenians, Assyrians, Azerbaijanis, Circassians, Lazi, Romanis and LGBT activists.
 Of the 550 candidates, 268 were women.
 In 2015, Barış Sulu was the first openly gay parliamentary candidate in Turkey as a candidate of the HDP.
 Support for the HDP among Alevis rose from 7% to 16% between June 2015 and June 2018.